Ren'Py Non-Decimal Money System

 8. Test Labels: File comes with included labels for testing purposes.
 This should let you get a feel for how it works.

-10, Comments!: There's a lot of comments, and I'll concede a chunk of them are probably unnecessary.
+10, Comments: There's a lot of comments, and I'll concede a chunk of them are probably unnecessary.
 I added them to help me as I went, and hopefully they're helpful to anyone using this file.
+Hopefully anything that you need to change to customize is clearly labeled as such.
+If not, let me know.

-Todo A. I might remove the decimal conversion.
+Todo: A. I might remove the decimal conversion.
 As it currently stands, it causes an issue if the code is made for a non-decimal setup, but you switch to a decimal setup.
+Fixed conversion between decimal and non-decimal.

 A1.
 If I do keep the decimal, I'll need a way to convert between the two using the existing Pound/Shilling/Pence function.
 You can use the existing function with just pennies, but it's easier if you don't have to do the math yourself.
 I'd much rather say "Subtract 17 Shillings" than work out that's equal to 204 Pence.